raspberrypilearning/python_scrolling/en/step_4.md

   - checking if the colours appearing at the location of an object are the colours of that object, or a different one
   - keeping track of the shape of every object, and checking if those shapes overlap
   - creating a set of boundary points, or lines, around an object and checking if they come into contact with any other 'collidable' objects
 When such a collision is detected, the program can react in some way.
-In a video game, this is usually to deal damage (if the player collides with an enemy or hazard) or to give a benefit (if the player collides with a powerup).
+In a video game, this is usually to deal damage (if the player collides with an enemy or hazard) or to give a benefit (if the player collides with a power up).
 </p>